Photo: My inflexible traveler pouting as we explore the streets of Puebla, Mexico

 “And if that happens, that’s OK.
 It’s all part of the adventure.”
 But she was unconvinced and I clearly lost that battle.

 As parents that are very relaxed and carefree in our approach to travel, having an inflexible traveler is new terrain for us.
 I have spent some time after our last trip thinking about the best strategies to make our whole family happy while traveling.
-Here are seven tips that may help your family if you too have an inflexible traveler.
+Here are seven tips that may help your family if you too have a kid who is just not into travel.

 - Plan.
 Make sure the child always knows the plan ahead of time.
 Go over it several times.
 An inflexible traveler is one who likes to know what is happening at all times.
 Granted, I know this is sometimes hard, especially if you don’t like to schedule much and just explore, as my husband I prefer.
 I tend to be really laissez-faire about travel planning once in the country—I never schedule tours and don’t have a plan from day to day.
 I tend to be so laid back about travel planning, I have even arrived in countries before not even knowing what to do or see, like when I went on a last minute trip to Syria, and relied on my local friends to tell me.
 I ended up seeing everything there was to see, but that sort of last minute approach definitely doesn’t work with children anymore, particularly ones who like plans.
 This will require some adjustment on our part as parents to become better planners when it comes to travel.